ucd-library/aggie-experts/doc/experts-deploy-harvest.md

 ## Clean-up: Deleting old instances

 Currently, weekly snapshots of Aggie Experts are created, resulting in a number of defunct ones lying about in `file://[blue|gold].experts.library.ucdavis.edu/etc/aggie-experts`.
-Prevous versions are useful to go back in time, and map harvesting in particular, which can be done without bringing up the whole system.
+Previous versions are useful to go back in time, and map harvesting in particular, which can be done without bringing up the whole system.

 Typically, 3 or 4 previous versions are kept.
 Removing an older version takes hours, consequently:
   - remove instances while that machine [blue|gold] is still serving stage; deleting the old versions can slow down disk access (elasticsearch) on the server